 Manage Stress: To encourage healthy skin — and a healthy state of mind — take steps to manage your stress such as setting reasonable limits, scaling back your to-do list and making time to do the things you enjoy.

-Get a good night's sleep: People classed as poor sleepers had increased signs of premature skin aging and a decreased ability for their skin to repair itself overnight from environmental stressors such as sun exposure.
+Get a good night's sleep: People classed as poor sleepers had increased signs of premature skin ageing and a decreased ability for their skin to repair itself overnight from environmental stressors such as sun exposure.

-Get a good night's sleep: People classed as poor sleepers had increased signs of premature skin aging and a decreased ability for their skin to repair itself overnight from environmental stressors such as sun exposure.
+Get a good night's sleep: People classed as poor sleepers had increased signs of premature skin ageing and a decreased ability for their skin to repair itself overnight from environmental stressors such as sun exposure.

 Skin Cancer